500Foods/WelcomeToTroodon/docs/level_2/hotends.md

 With this HotEnd installed, you should be able to exceed the stock max flow rates without any problems, and the heating/cooling times of the HotEnd will be dramatically better.
 This alone makes using a Troodon Pro 2.0 a much nicer experience already.

+NOTE: This HotEnd, like many others, comes with a silicone sock rated for 275C.
+A silicone sock rated for 300C is avialable separately from AliExpress if you plan on doing a lot of high temperature printing.
+Or simply remove the sock.

 ## Upgrade #2 - Bigger Heat Block
 Next, let's try another variation of the same thing, but instead, let's use a larger heat block so we can get a better flow rate.
 With this configuration, it should be possible to hit a target flow rate of 20mm3/s, easily double of what is possible with a stock HotEnd.
 There are other considerations when it comes to overall print speed, but this removes one of the key obstacles.
 - Amazon 🇨🇦 - [Improved High Speed Fast Heat V6 HotEnd 24V 48W Ceramic Heater Core](https://a.co/d/0SKyygp)